AdobeDocs/advertising.en/help/integrations/target/ab-tests-search.md

 You can also combine the native [[!DNL Analytics] for Advertising](/help/integrations/analytics/overview.md) and [[!DNL Analytics] for [!DNL Target]](https://experienceleague.adobe.com/docs/target/using/integrate/a4t/a4t.html) integration reporting dimensions that are integrated into Adobe Analytics to measure and visualize your test data with [!DNL Analytics] metrics and success events.

-See the following sections for the prerequisites, instructions to set up A/B tests in [!DNL Target] for click-through traffic from ad platforms managed in Search, Social, & Commerce, and tips on how to measure and visualize your tests in [!DNL Analytics].
+See the following sections for the prerequisites, instructions to set up A/B tests in [!DNL Target] for click-through traffic from ads in Search, Social, & Commerce, and tips on how to measure and visualize your tests in [!DNL Analytics].

 ## Prerequisites